Dorothy2020/Python-Practical/README.md

 # python-practical

-I have created this repo to help me remind me of some python basics
+I have created this repository to help me remind myself of some Python basics.